conradakunga/Blog/_posts/2025-09-05-getting-the-version-of-redis-connected-without-admin-access-in-c-net.md

 From this, we can extract the line we want, which starts with `redis_version`.

-One way to approach this is to extract the large `string` into a `Dictionary`, that will be easuer to examine and query.
+One way to approach this is to extract the large `string` into a `Dictionary`, which will be easier to examine and query.

 The code will look something like this: